robb-romans/dotfiles/README.md

 # Dotfiles

-Dotfiles for configuring macOS or Linux with ZSH and Homebrew.
+Dotfiles for configuring M1 Mac with ZSH and Homebrew.

 ## Requirements

-- macOS or Linux
-- ZSH (on macOS, the install script will install ZSH via Homebrew)
-- Homebrew (on macOS, the install script will install Homebrew)
+- M1 MacOS

 ## Installation